jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - See NIST SP 800-94
 - 7.7.3 Whitelisting/blacklisting
   - Method used to control which applications run and which apps can’t is via allow list, and deny list (AKA whitelists and blacklists)
+  - Application whitelisting or allow listing is a security option prohibiting unauthorized software from executing; AKA deny by default or implicit deny
   - **Allow list**: identifies a list of apps authorized to run on a system and blocks all other apps
   - **Deny list**: identifies a list of apps that are not authorized to run on a system
   - Allow and deny lists are used for applications to help prevent malware infections